italia/spid-cie-oidc-docs/docs/en/userinfo_endpoint.rst

 UserInfo Endpoint (attributes)
 ------------------------------

-The UserInfo Endpoint is an OIDC protected resource that returns the authenticated user's claims.
+The UserInfo Endpoint is a protected resource that returns the authenticated user's claims.
 In order to obtain the requested claims, the RP sends a request to the UserInfo Endpoint using the Access Token.

 Request